Pod Sandboxing with Azure Kubernetes Service (AKS)

 1. Create an AKS cluster using the az aks create command and specifying the following parameters:

-• --workload-runtime: Specify KataMshvVmIsolation to enable the Pod Sandboxing feature on the node pool.
-With this parameter, these other parameters shall satisfy the following requirements.
-Otherwise, the command fails and reports an issue with the corresponding parameter(s).
+• --workload-runtime: Specify KataVmIsolation to enable the Pod Sandboxing feature on the node pool.
+With this parameter, these other parameters should satisfy the following requirements.
+Otherwise, the command fails and reports an issue with the corresponding parameters.

 • --os-sku: AzureLinux.
-Only the Azure Linux os-sku supports this feature in this preview release.
+Only the Azure Linux os-sku supports this feature.

 • --node-vm-size: Any Azure VM size that is a generation 2 VM and supports nested virtualization works.
 For example, Dsv3 VMs.